 Apple must pay store employees in California for the time they spend waiting for their bags to be checked by security officers.
 According to a report on The Verge, the U.S. Court of Appeals for the Ninth Circuit issued the ruling, which reverses a summary judgment in Apple’s favor.
-The ongoing case began back in 2015 when a group of Apple retail workers in California filed a class action lawsuit arguing that under state law, they should be paid if they wait for bag searches, which the company requires but did not consider as time spent on the job.
+The ongoing case began back in 2015 when a group of Apple retail workers in California filed an employee class-action lawsuit arguing that under state law, they should be paid if they wait for bag searches, which the company requires but did not consider as time spent on the job.

 Is Time Spent in Exit Searches Compensable?